 Selecting and collecting bass lures is almost as enjoyable as actually fishing them.
 But which lures catch the most bass?
+What is the best lure for bass?
 We broke down the top 5 best bass lures based on their proven ability to catch bass, their versatility, and the opinions of many seasoned bass fishermen.
 Now onto the five best all-around bass lures.

-Jigs rank number one because of their versatility.
+Jigs rank number one on our, “What is the best lure for bass” list.
+Because of their versatility.
 You can effectively cover an entire body of water, during any season, with a single jig.
 They can get in to areas other lures can’t and be fished in so many different ways.
 Ask any seasoned bass fisherman if they could only use one lure, chances are it would be a jig.

 There are different types of jigs designed for certain techniques, but the most popular type is the arkie jig.
 The jig in the photo above is an arkie jig with a trailer, and they can pretty much cover most jig fishing techniques.
 You can flip and pitch them, skip them, work deep structure with them, and/or swim them.